0x70da/0x70da.github.io/_posts/2025-10-16-bypass-guest-invite.md

 The application has **two separate functions** for adding users to teams:

 1. **Invite function** — used to invite a person who is not yet in the workspace (new member or guest).
-This path performs a permission check and will block a Member who lacks the `invite_guest` permission (returns `403 Forbidden`).

 2. **Add existing user to team function** — used to add users who already exist in the workspace but are not currently assigned to the team.

-When the Member role has permission to add *members* but not *guests*, the first (invite) flow is blocked correctly.
+When the Member role hasn't permission to add *guests*, the first (invite) flow is blocked correctly (returns `403 Forbidden`) when i tried to invite guests, This path performs a permission check and will block a Member who lacks the `invite_guest` permission.

 So i decided to test the “add existing user to team function”.